vsajip/kscript/README.md

 val robustMean = listOf(1.3, 42.3, 7.).median()
 println(robustMean)
 ```
-The argument file can be an url, absolute or relative path.
+The argument can be an URL, absolute or relative file path.
+Note that URLs used in include directives are cached locally to speed up processing, that is `kscript` won't fetch URLs again unless the user actively clears the cache with `kscript --clear-cache`.

 For more examples see [here](test/resources/includes/include_variations.kts).